Virjanand/string-calculator-coding-kata/README.md

 Example of inputs: "", "1", "1.1,2.2".

 ## Many numbers
-Allow the add method to handle an unknow number of arguments.
+Allow the add method to handle an unknown number of arguments.

 ## Newline as separator
 Allow the add method to handle newlines as separators:

 "1\n2,3" should return "6".

 "175.2,\n35" is invalid and should return the message "Number expected but '\n' found at position 6."

-Missing number in last position
+## Missing number in last position
 Don’t allow the input to end in a separator.

 "1,3," is invalid and should return the message Number expected but EOF found.

-Custom separators
+## Custom separators
 Allow the add method to handle a different delimiter.
 To change the delimiter, the beginning of the input will contain a separate line that looks like this:

 //[delimiter]\n[numbers]